myersm0/tei-littre/src/README.md

 ### Flag types

-- **low_confidence**: indents with `confidence ≤ 0.5` in a semantic role (Figurative, DomainLabel, Locution, Proverb, CrossReference, RegisterLabel, VoiceTransition, NatureLabel).
+- **unclassified**: indents whose role is `Unclassified` (no rule matched).
 Includes neighboring indent context.
+Note: only top-level indents under a sense are flagged; nested unclassified children inherit their parent's review status.
+To enumerate all unclassified indents regardless of nesting depth, query `senses.sense_type = 'unclassified'` directly.
 - **skipped_locution**: indents classified as Locution but with empty `canonical_form`.
 - **likely_locution**: indents *not* classified as Locution but whose plain text starts with `Loc.` or `Locution`.
 - **scope_decision**: every `TransitionGroup` in the body (both strong and medium), recording scope type, count, and boundary content.